-The project proponents will document the compliance of the proposed project with the required SPRs and mitigation measures either by adapting the following project-specific MMRP table or preparing a separate post-project implementation report pursuant to the requirements of SPR AD-7.
-The SPRs and MMs listed in the table below with an "N" under the applicability column aren't required for this project.
+The project proponent will document the compliance of the proposed project with the required SPRs and mitigation measures either by adapting the project specific MMRP table or preparing a separate post-project implementation report.
+Completed projects will be mapped and inventoried in a geodatabase maintained by the project proponent.